seytkalievm/AngimeHub/README.md

 ## :iphone: Screens and Features

 First page where the user arrives - Sign in page.
 Server checks if the user is registered and if the password is correct and returns the answer.
 There are two possibilities: sign in, if you already have account, or register in the app.
-During registration first and second names are checked to have only letters, passwords are checked to be same, email is checked to be in apropriate form.
+During registration first and second names are checked to have only letters, passwords are checked to be same, email is checked to be in appropriate form.
 Server checks if the user with such email is already registered or not and returns the answer.

  <img src="https://github.com/seytkalievm/AngimeHub/blob/master/assets/screens/login.png" width="200" height="400" /> <img src="https://github.com/seytkalievm/AngimeHub/blob/master/assets/screens/register.png" width="200" height="400" />